Knee Ligament Repair

-Knee ligament repair may be performed on an outpatient basis or rarely as part of
+Knee ligament repair may be done on an outpatient basis or rarely as part of your

-your stay in a hospital.
-Procedures may vary depending on your condition and your
+stay in a hospital.
+Procedures may vary depending on your condition and your surgeon's

 Knee ligament repair may be performed while you are asleep under general anesthesia,